Quantum simulation of thermodynamics in an integrated quantum photonic processor

-\textbf{Generalisation to larger systems.} This certification method can be extended to arbitrarily many modes and photons.
-Whilst a detailed investigation of the robustness and performance of this method is beyond the scope of this work, we briefly explain how the protocol generalises and make some comments.
-The scheme can be used to certify the creation the fidelity multi-partite entangled state vectors $\ket{\psi_t} = U_\mathrm{LO}(V) \ket{\psi}$ created by acting an $m$-mode linear optical unitary on an initial state vector $\ket{\psi}$, where the first $n\geq m$ modes are populated with indistinguishable photons as there exist forbidden states for arbitrary $n$.
-In fact, the technique can be slightly generalised further to any initial state where the photons are arranged in a periodic pattern.
+\textbf{Generalization to larger systems.} This certification method can be extended to arbitrarily many modes and photons.
+Whilst a detailed investigation of the robustness and performance of this method is beyond the scope of this work, we briefly explain how the protocol generalizes and make some comments.
+The scheme can be used to certify the creation the fidelity multi-partite entangled state vectors $\ket{\psi_t} = U_\mathrm{LO}(V) \ket{\psi}$ created by acting an $m$-mode linear optical unitary on an initial state vector $\ket{\psi}$, where the first $n\leq m$ modes are populated with indistinguishable photons as there exist forbidden states for arbitrary $n$.
+In fact, the technique can be slightly generalized further to any initial state where the photons are arranged in a periodic pattern.
 The generalised expression for the first measurement setting would read,